mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 The solution to this problem is to "bundle" all the modules into 1 large file so that when the browser loads this 1 file, it has access to all modules.

 >Note that these bundlers require quite a bit of setup (explained in the next sections), even for our simple setup.
-However, over time, the advantages they provide far outweight these annoyances.
-Also, once you have 1 project setup it can serve as a template for any new projects, just clone it, run ```npm init``` and you are good to go.
+However, over time, the advantages they provide far outweigh these annoyances.
+Also, once you have 1 project set up it can serve as a template for any new projects, just clone it, run ```npm init``` and you are good to go.

 ### Webpack
 There are several Module Bundlers out there but we are going to use [WebPack 1.x](http://webpack.github.io/docs/).
 Webpack's scope is actually much broader than just a JavaScript bundler, it can also bundle CSS and even image files (e.g. png files).
 All this functionality makes it very flexible, but also a bit trickier to configure.